 There are three restaurants at the resort: Frutas & Flores, Sunset, and Corazon Contento.

 My favorite dining locale was Sunset.
 Each day a different menu was offered for lunch and dinner.
 The views are absolutely stunning.

 Their fish and shrimp tacos were pretty amazing.
 I was lucky to be able to order them twice while we were there.

 We ate most of our meals at Frutas & Flores.
 Breakfast options included doughnuts, cereal, pastries, and traditional Mexican breakfast items like chilaquiles.
 During lunch and dinner, there were plenty of options.
-One the teenager and I liked seeing was their thin-crust pizza.
+One option that the teenager and I liked seeing was their thin-crust pizza.

 The great thing about dining at an all-inclusive is that if you get an item that you don't like, you can go back and get something else.
 At Buenaventura Grand, there was always plenty of unique dishes to try.
 One thing I wish I had done earlier on during our stay is to try the green juice in the morning.
 I would have had it every morning.